-Business entities in New Zealand
+Business entities in New Zealand in 2023

 Healy Consultants will assist our Clients engineer the optimal New Zealand corporate structure.
 There are several ways of doing business in New Zealand, the most common being the setting up of an LLC.
 Alternatively, our foreign Clients can also establish a look-through company or, if they already run a foreign company, a branch and a representative office.